 I’ll lighten this layer and then carefully draw over it with my normal outline.

 Hair is probably what us artists need to practice a lot and it certainly takes time – but it’s worth it.

 Step 4: Color the chibi face and hair

 I already have a very detailed tutorial on how I color my digital art, so please check that out if you have any doubts.
 It even includes a video so you can see step-by-step how I color all my digital art.

-I’m going to color the hair brown, the skin, and the hoodie.
+Next, I’m going to color the eyes.

 Drawing Anime and Chibi takes some time but I am going to attach a few resources below that will really help you.